rikosintie/Discovery/docs/appendix-firewall-arp-snmp.md

 | IP address | `10.100.126.100` |
 | OS | Ubuntu 26.04 Desktop (on Hyper-V) |

-If the customer doesn't already have one, stand up an Ubuntu 26.04 desktop VM first, replacing `mhubbard`, `discover`, and `10.100.126.100` with values for your customer.
+If the customer doesn't already have one, stand up an Ubuntu 26.04 desktop VM first replacing `mhubbard`, `discover`, and `10.100.126.100` with values for your customer.

-Install the following on the VM:
+Install the following on the VM.

-- `sudo apt update` — update the package repositories before installing
+- sudo apt update - Update the package repositories before installing
-- `git` — `sudo apt install git`
+- git - `sudo apt install git`
-- `python3` — `sudo apt install python3`
+- python3- `sudo apt install python3`
-- `python3-venv` — `sudo apt install python3-venv`
+- python3-venv - `sudo apt install python3-venv`
-- `snmp` — `sudo apt install snmp`
+- snmp - `sudo apt install snmp`

-Then clone the Discovery repo and follow the setup in [Getting Started](Getting_Started.md).
-Everything below — `bash`, `cron`, the Python `venv`, `git` — runs on that VM, typically reached over SSH from your own laptop.
+then clone the Discovery repo and follow the setup in [Getting Started](Getting_Started.md).
+Everything below —

+- `bash`
+- `cron`
+- the Python `venv`
+- `git`

+runs on that VM, typically reached over SSH from your own laptop.

 Skip this whole appendix if the customer's firewall doesn't terminate any VLANs directly (i.e. every VLAN routes through a switch SVI) — there's nothing for `snmp_arp_cache.py` to add in that case.

-## Why poll the firewall's ARP table
+## Why poll the firewall

 `arp.py`/`config-pull.py` get their MAC/ARP data by querying the switches — which only works for VLANs that actually have an SVI on a switch, since